annasajkh/Perceptron/README.md

 desktop/build/libs\
 and you can run it

-i just use this tutorial and translete it to java\
+i just use this tutorial and translate it to java\
 https://youtu.be/ntKn5TPHHAk